Are You Prepared for the Unexpected?

 Critical loads include things like your lights, phone chargers, internet router, refrigerator and freezer, well pump, TV, radio, and depending on the size of the battery a newer and high-efficiency mini-split heat pump.

 Choosing a solar battery backup system means that you are giving up some aspects of the “normal” American lifestyle during a power outage.
-It means that you are ready to be intentional about how you conserve and consume energy if a storm arises.
+It means that you are ready to be intentional about conserving and consuming energy if a storm arises.

 Expectations for Solar Battery Backup Systems